dimitramuni/GBN-Regime-in-Basketball/README.md

 Keywords: probabilistic modelling, SHAP analysis, Shapley Values, Bayesian network, directed acyclic graphs, basketball analytics, gated Bayesian network, regime-based analysis, gaussian processes optimisation, hill climbing, NBA, Chicago Bulls

+# Problem Statement
+The overall purpose of this Master Project is to explore the usage of the Gated Bayesian Net- work to evaluate the performance of a professional basketball team through history, which could provide important insight into a team’s playing dynamics for the coach and other team strategists.
+The on-court combating quality of a basketball team could be measured from many aspects.
+The apparent intention is to find out if we could use the gated-Bayesian net- work, which was used previously by [Bendtsen (2016)](https://link.springer.com/content/pdf/10.1007/s10618-017-0510-5.pdf) to assess the change of regimes of baseball players through their careers.

+## Research Objectives
+The following three research objectives are thoroughly addressed in this degree project work.
+We list the research objectives as follows,
+1. Explore the essential features from the historical basketball data that significantly im- pact the team’s performance.
+2. Scruitinse the applicability of the Gated Bayesian Network framework to the basketball data to learn the performance dynamics of a team.
+3. Validate whether the aforementioned framework enhanced the understanding of a team’s dynamics using statistical measures and historical evidence.

+## Scopes of the Master Project
+The scope of this Master Project is bound to scrutinise the performance statistics of the NBA team Chicago Bulls between the seasons 1983-84 to 2020-21.
+Furthermore, in this analysis, each regular season, we consider that the individual team plays during 82 games, excluding the playoffs games.
+The reason for such a consideration is primarily because teams play quite differently in the playoffs than in the regular season, so the same model would not be an apt choice.
+Additionally, the non-commercial data is utilised in this project available on the basketball-reference website at gratis.
+Lastly, the model described in this discourse is insensitive to the alteration in the NBA regulations over the decades.

 # Data :